 If you're a military servicemember and took out a mortgage loan before you went on active duty, you're entitled to protections against foreclosure under federal law.
 The federal law that provides these benefits is called the "Servicemembers Civil Relief Act" (SCRA).

-Probably the most important protection for families in states where foreclosures are typically nonjudicial is that the SCRA requires a court order (or a waiver) before your house can be sold in foreclosure.
-If the lender forecloses without a court order (or a waiver), the sale is invalid if done during the period of service or one year thereafter.
-Though, as of January 1, 2020, the one-year post-service protection period will be reduced to 90 days.
-(See our Key Aspects of State Foreclosure Law: 50-State Chart to find out if foreclosures where you live are usually nonjudicial.)
+Probably the most important protection in states where foreclosures are typically nonjudicial is that the SCRA requires a court order (or a waiver) before your house can be sold at a foreclosure sale.
+If the lender forecloses without a court order or a waiver, the sale is invalid if done during the period of military service or one year thereafter.
+(50 U.S.C. § 3953).

-To get the interest rate reduction, you have to notify the creditor in writing of your duty status and include a copy of the military orders requiring active duty status.
+To get the interest rate reduction, you must notify the creditor in writing about your duty status and include a copy of the military orders requiring active duty status.
 You must send this notice no later than 180 days after your active duty status ends.
 It can be retroactive to the day your active duty started.

-In addition to the federal law, most states have their own statutes that provide additional protections for service members.
-Your state’s page, if available, in our Summary of State Foreclosure Laws lists the citations for your state’s law.
-If your state's page isn't available online, check out Appendix A (State Information) in Nolo's The Foreclosure Survival Guide or talk to an attorney.
+In addition to federal law, many states have statutes that provide additional protections for servicemembers.
+For more information, check out Appendix A (State Information) in Nolo's The Foreclosure Survival Guide.